Finesse/web-fonts-repository/README.md

 Make the directory `public` be the document root of the web server.
 Or just open [http://localhost/public](http://localhost/public) if you installed the repository to the web server root.

+##### 3.1 Not Apache server

+Do it if your web server is not Apache.

 Make all the requests to not-existing files be handled by `public/index.php`.

-If you use Apache, you don't have to do it, `public/.htaccess` does it for you.
+Make the server add the `Access-Control-Allow-Origin: *` HTTP-header to the font files.
+Otherwise some browsers will reject using fonts from the repository.
+Use can do it using [this instruction](https://davidwalsh.name/cdn-fonts).

 ### Setup